goteamtim/ioChat/CONTRIBUTING.md

 Steps to follow to contribute

 - Fork the repo
-- Clone repo to local machine and branch out of the master branch
 - run ```npm install``` to install the dependencies.
 - install gulp globally if you haven't ```npm install --global gulp-cli```
 - run ```gulp``` to start the development server
 - Point your browser to ```localhost:3000``` to fireup the application.
-- Address an issue and raise a PR against the Develop branch (Do not PR against the master branch), stating the issue you addressed with a screenshot of the new solution.
+- Address an issue and raise a PR, stating the issue you addressed with a screenshot of the new solution.